Create a professional CV now!

 A CV for a 16-year-old resembles a typical reverse-chronological CV structure.
 It consists of the following sections:

-If you don’t have professional experience, include volunteer work or projects you participated in, gaining the required knowledge and expertise.
-You can also use a skills-based CV format that emphasizes your abilities and talents instead of work experience.
+If you don’t have professional experience, include volunteer work or projects you participated in to gain the required knowledge and expertise.
+You can also use a skills-based CV format that emphasises your abilities and talents instead of work experience.

 Employers highly value GCSEs, but you can still write a CV without them if you haven’t received them yet.
 There are a number of things you can include in your CV instead, such as: